-We cannot predict the total number of cells that will be generated for the final LN-144 infusion product for each patient due to patient-to-patient variation in T-cell expansion rates during the REP step.
-A lower limit of cells on day 7 of the 14-day REP is set based on the minimum number of cells needed in order to make a decision to lymphodeplete the patient using the cyclophosphamide plus fludarabine chemotherapy regimen.
-Once we have begun lymphodepletion based on this minimal attained cell number, we are committed to treating the patient with the available number of TIL we generate in the REP by day 14.
-The upper limit of the range for infusion (150×10^9 viable cells) is based on the known published upper limit safely infused where a clinical response has been attained.49 There is no evidence that moving beyond this upper limit will have more clinical benefit.
+- 3) Up to five infusion bags containing up to approximately 100 mL of thawed cells.
+The number of infusion bags is dependent on the cell concentration patient using the cyclophosphamide plus fludarabine chemotherapy regimen.
+Once we have begun lymphodepletion based on this minimal attained cell number, we are committed to treating the patient with the available number of TIL we generate in the REP. The upper limit of the range for infusion (150×10^9 viable cells) is based on the known published upper limit safely infused where a clinical response has been attained.49 There is no evidence that moving beyond this upper limit will have more clinical benefit.